Category: Genus page

 Epeolus

 Epeolus are cleptoparasites of cellophane bees (Colletes spp.).
 They are typically orange-red and black, with cream-white or silvery bands on the abdomen.
-Females enter nests while the host female is out foraging for nest provisions; eggs are laid in the host brood cells, either attached to the wall of the brood cell or in between…
+Females sneak into nests while the host female is out foraging and lay an egg in the wall of a brood cell or in between the double-layered cell lining.
+Epeolus eggs hatch into…

 -